-This term is hard to define, and many definitions exist.
-My personal take on this is that to make a piece of software accessible is to allow it to be accessed using interfaces other than the “normal” and for the application information to be presented in a meaningful way to the users of these other interfaces.
+There are many definitions for software accessibility.
+My personal take is that to make a piece of software accessible means it can accessed using other interfaces.
+This means that information can be presented through these interfaces in a meaningful way to more users.

 Because this definition covers a wide range of assistive devices and user groups, I will limit my examples to screen reader users.
 However, many of the concepts can be applied to other user groups.

-As a visually impaired person, I have used software where accessibility requirements have been thought through, as well as software where it has not been taken in to account that someone who uses a screen reader will need to use the software.
-I have also been involved with companies and organizations that make assistive technology products or work to make the Internet more accessible.
-Experience has shown me that it is much easier to make a product accessible if these requirements are thought about before implementation begins.
+As a visually impaired person, I have used software that has been designed with accessibility in mind, and others that have not been taken in to account that someone might use screen reader.
+I have also been involved with companies and organizations that focus on making assistive technology products more accessible.
+Experience has shown me that it is much easier to make a product accessible if these requirements are thought about before implementation or development.

-In the case of screen readers, developing an application that is accessible on one platform does not mean it is necessarily accessible on another because different platforms use different accessibility APIs.
+In the case of screen readers, developing an application that is accessible on one platform does not mean it is necessarily accessible on another.
+Different platforms use different accessibility APIs.

 Accessibility APIs include:

-Thinking about accessibility early on during applications design and development, makes life easier for the end users, who rely on alternative methods of interacting with an application.
-It also makes life easier for developers of the product because code used to add accessibility enhancements can be reused, and accessibility-specific development can be more closely integrated into the applications development cycle.
+Thinking about accessibility early during application design and development makes life easier for the end user.
+It also makes life easier for product developers because code used to add accessibility enhancements can be reused, and these requirements can be more closely integrated into the applications development cycle.